 Have a loose itinerary.
 Leave room for spontaneity and go where the locals are!

-Always remember to look up the weather before your trip!
+Always remember to check the weather forecast before your trip!
+You can then focus on creating a travel capsule wardrobe.
 Although it may be spring time, there could be a random cold front or heat wave that comes in.
 This has helped me pack the right clothes and not overpack!